 Mr Khan said Yaun Jianmin was chairman of the company and Hou Enzon its director and they had jointly signed the loan papers and provided proof of the land to bank officials as collateral.

-An arbitration committee, consisting of 45 notables, political figures of Hunza was formed to conduct audit of the accounts of the port from 1999 to 2004 and the mismanagement in the accounts and documentation.
+An arbitration committee, consisting of 45 notables, and political figures of Hunza was formed to conduct an audit of the accounts of the port from 1999 to 2004 and the mismanagement of the accounts and documentation.

-The GB received Rs198.502 million under head of withholding tax against assigned target of Rs53.1 million for November 2019-20.
+The GB received Rs198.502 million under the head of withholding tax against the assigned target of Rs53.1 million for November 2019-20.

 Sources said that Rs2.8 billion were collected as customs duties during 2018, and Rs6.7 billion in 2019, which was the highest revenue collection in the history of Sost Dry Port.